Click on the rotating images above for more information

 Why the cleft-lift is more challenging after previous failed operations

-This procedure works best for basic pilonidal disease up on the area around the sacrum where it usually begins.
+This procedure works best for basic pilonidal disease which is always in the area over the sacrum or coccyx.
 In patients who have had surgery that has failed, the situation can be drastically different for several reasons.
 One is that extensive tissue removal can interfere with the skin needed for the cleft-lift flap.
 Also, there are often openings and sinus tracts extending downward toward the anus – outside the area usually treated by the standard cleft-lift procedure.
 Most surgeons do not have a surgical strategy for dealing with these wounds and relegate the patient to prolonged local wound care, which may or may not be successful.
-Dr. Immerman has had extensive experience with dealing with these re-operative situations, and often can successfully extend the cleft-lift to treat these very low openings.
+Dr. Immerman has had extensive experience with dealing with these re-operative situations, and is an expert in treating wounds near the anus.
 However, these are the kinds of difficult cases that on rare occasions require a second procedure to get control.

 Overall, in Dr. Immerman’s hands this procedure has a 96.4% success rate with one operation.
 However, there are situations when a second procedure is needed to adjust the anatomy a bit further.
 Our philosophy is to address these situations as soon as they are recognized, and proceed with a second procedure if necessary.
 These second procedures have been very successful.